 When they had recovered, Odysseus went back to the ship to fetch the rest of his men.
 They were all united at Circe’s house and sat down to a wonderful feast of celebration.

-And Circe replied, “Lord Odysseus.
-If it were up to me, I would keep you here always – but I understand that you must be on your way to your home and your lovely wife, Queen Penelope.
-There is no safe route for you and your men to return home.
-For when you leave here, you must pass through a narrow straight between the rocks of Scylla and the whirlpool of Charybdis.
-Both are are perilous – for Scylla is a many armed monster who yelps like a dog.
+Circe replied, “Lord Odysseus, if it were up to me, I would keep you here always – but I understand that you must be on your way to your home and your lovely wife, Queen Penelope.
+There is no safe route for you and your men to return home; for when you leave here, you must pass through a narrow straight between the rocks of Scylla and the whirlpool of Charybdis.
+Both are perilous – for Scylla is a many armed monster who yelps like a dog.
 If you sail close to her cliffs, she will reach down and grab some of your men and shove them into her mouth.
 But if you sail too close to the whirlpool of Charybdis, your entire boat will be sunk down to the bottom of the sea and all of you will drown.
 It is a terrible choice to make but you are a leader – so plot your course as you see best.
 Next, if the gods permit you to pass through that dire strait, you will come to the Island of the Sun where the great sun god, Lord Apollo, keeps his herd of sacred cows.
 Do as I say – steer clear of the island and do not land there.
 Nothing and nobody escapes the eyes of Apollo as he looks down from the sky.
 If you value your lives, avoid his island!”

 So Odysseus and his men said farewell to the lovely Circe and sailed on their way.
 After three days, just as she had foretold, they reached the narrow passage that she had described.
 Up on the cliffs they could hear the monster Scylla, yelping like a dog that has been left tied up for too long.
 As they drew nearer, they could hear the terrible gurgling sound of the whirlpool, Charybdis.